wp-plugins/mmww/readme.txt

      {description}         Narrative description.
      {rating}              0 - 5

-These metadata items are in the ID3 standard, but most files don't have them.
+These metadata items are in the ID3 standard for MP3 files, but most files don't have them.
 MMWW handles them in case your particular media workflow needs them.

 	 {tempo}